clux/provision/Readme.md

 ### editor
 Scrapes the latest 32bit linux sublime text url and extracts it to HOME dir.

-### ubuntu
+### linux
-Installs stuff needed for ubuntu (requires sudo)
+apt-get basics

 ### cpy
 Installs settings for:

 - sublime_text2
 - jshint
-- guake
-- colemak
+- gconf/keyb

 ### repos
-Clones, links and installs all modules, dependencies so that everything's linked together nicely for continued development.
+clones all personal modules + installs standard global modules

+### symlink
+npm links together personal modules (they can because node is under HOME and my modules have no cyclical dependencies) and installs the remaining dependencies from npm

 ## License
 Licensed to clux exclusively